We believe in positive cultural shifts.

-It’s unimaginable that a whopping 16 million tons of textiles are discarded every year in the United States—polluting our water supply and overflowing landfills.
-Ironically, even though we love nature, everything in the outdoor industry from jackets and tents to sleeping bags and backpacks are made from petrochemicals that take hundreds of years to decompose.
+The power of nature is more than an emotional or spiritual impact, it is also physiological.
+It brings healing, happiness, and creativity in ways that are quantifiable.
+Yet every year, 16 million tons of textiles are thrown “away” in the United States alone—polluting our water supplies and overflowing landfills.
+Ironically, even though we love nature, everything in the outdoor industry from jackets and tents to sleeping bags and backpacks are derived from petrochemicals that take hundreds of years to decompose.

 But what if we were to stop thinking of waste and pollution as inevitable byproducts, but rather as design flaws; as a lack of forethought, creativity, and planning?